 The motor vehicle registration fee is levied on all motor vehicles registered for the first time in the Slovak Republic.
-The amount of the fee varies depending on the engine performance of the registered motor vehicle and the age of the vehicle (from EUR 33 up to EUR 3,900).
+The amount of the fee varies depending on the engine performance of the registered motor vehicle and the ecological coefficient of the vehicle (in general, determined according to the emission class of the vehicle) (from EUR 33 up to EUR 1,000).

-4 Customs duties
+4 Customs laws